 File limitations and processing

-AI Hub enforces these maximum resource limits for files.
+AI Hub enforces maximum resource limits for files.
+These limits ensure system stability and optimal performance for all users.

 Supported file types